manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ![Our demo workflow]({{site.baseurl}}/assets/images/blog/Serverless-workflow.png){:class="img-fluid rounded float" :height="auto" width="75%"}

-We could expect the code for the Lambda to have unit and integration tests written alongside and included in the source repo.
-These may utilise mocks and utilities such as wiremock to run small configurable local only mock servers to test how this simple code would handle the various HTTP response codes and capturing the messages being sent to S3 - this is testing the boundaries of the Lambda.
+We could expect the code for the Lambda to have unit and integration tests written alongside.
+These may utilise mocks and utilities such as wiremock to run local mock servers to test how this simple code would handle the various HTTP response codes and capturing the messages being sent to S3 - this is testing the boundaries of the Lambda.
+However this leaves much of our workflow untested.

 In a traditional stack, where instead of Lambda, S3, SNS, and API-Gateway we were managing servers running docker, an FTP server, an SMTP server, and NGINX; we could regression test these by running containers for the FTP, Lambda code,